AlphaG24/Gatekeeper-agent/README.md

 🧠 Key Features
 🔁 Self-Healing Execution

-Automatically retries or refreshes when interactions fail or login loops stall.
+Automatically detects failed login attempts and triggers retry or refresh logic.

 👁️ Vision-First Navigation

-No CSS selectors.
-No XPaths.
-No brittle DOM dependencies.
-UI interaction is driven solely by visual understanding.
+Fully pixel-based — no CSS selectors, XPaths, or brittle DOM checks.

-🎯 Precise Interaction Markers
+🎯 Visual Debug Markers

-Colored markers (red/blue dots) are injected into the DOM so you can see exactly where the model thinks the UI elements are.
+Injects colored markers into the webpage to show exactly where the AI is interacting.

-🧩 Modular Design

-Each component is atomic and fully replaceable — vision, navigation, verification, and execution.

-📌 Use Case

-GateKeeper solves real-world issues in automation:

-Websites with dynamic HTML

-Anti-bot protection using unpredictable DOMs

-Authentication flows that constantly redesign their UI

-Login screens behind iframes or shadow DOM

-🏁 Project Status

-This agent is a submission-ready implementation for the Google × Kaggle AI Agents Intensive 2025, showcasing autonomous reasoning, multimodal action planning, and robust operation across login workflows.
+☁️ Cloud-Ready Architecture

+Includes:

+Dockerfile

+Cloud-run friendly wrappers

+Zero-config deployment instructions

+🧩 Why This Matters

+Authentication is the biggest blocker for autonomous agents and RPA systems.
+GateKeeper demonstrates a robust, vision-driven method for handling login workflows that change frequently or deliberately break selector-based automation.

-✍️ Author
+✍️ Submitted By

 Raghav
-Google × Kaggle AI Agents Intensive — Capstone Project (2025)
+Google × Kaggle — AI Agents Intensive 2025